|Origins||Settled by James Rees and Elisha Hundley in 1853 and annexed in 1889|

 Montrose Avenue on the north (west of Buena Park) Irving Park Road on the north (east of Buena Park), Diversey Parkway on the south, Lake Michigan on the east, Ravenswood Avenue on the west; Wrigleyville: Irving Park Road on the north, Cornelia Street on the south, Halsted Street on the east, Racine Street on the west

-This area was first discovered by the white man in 1836 when Conrad Sulzer arrived; however, he did not settle in the area.
-The first actual structure built was not until 1853 when James Rees and Elisha Hundley built the Hotel Lakeview which served as a getaway from Chicago’s elite.
-This hotel was built at the present day intersection of Byron and Lakeshore Drive.
+This area was first discovered by non-natives in 1836 when Conrad Sulzer arrived; however, he did not settle in the area.
+The first actual structure built was not until 1853 when James Rees and Elisha Hundley built the Hotel Lakeview which served as a getaway for Chicago’s elite.
+This hotel was built at the present-day intersection of Byron and Lakeshore Drive.
 Right after the construction of the hotel immediate settlement of German and Swedish immigrants came to the area and built up several homes.

-After the Chicago Cubs arrived the area boomed even more with several more people moving into Lakeview and apartment buildings were constructed for working class residents that could not afford houses.
+After the Chicago Cubs arrived the area boomed even more with several more people moving into Lake View and apartment buildings were constructed for working class residents that could not afford houses.
 With the rush of more people arriving in this neighborhood came an alarming trend of childless and/or single parent families that mainly dwelled in the apartment high rises.
-Some of these residents could not afford to pay higher rents; therefore, the apartments were an ideal place to settle, but eventually they would start to see some deterioration.
+Some of these residents could not afford to pay higher rents; therefore, the apartments were an ideal place to settle, but eventually the buildings would start to experienced some deterioration.

 In the late 1940s and 1950s some of the earliest Puerto Rican settlement settled in this community.

 As the 1950s ushered in the childless couple’s craze increased even more as homosexual men found the area ideal as they settled near the lake in an area that became known as “Boystown” which is Grace and Halsted on the north, Belmont Ave on the south, North Broadway Street on the east and North Halsted Street on the west.